yogsototh/yblog/Scratch/en/blog/Learn-Vim-Progressively.md

 <div class="intro">

 %tldr You want to teach yourself vim (the best text editor known to human kind) in the fastest way possible.
-This my way of doing it.
+This is my way of doing it.
 You start by learning the minimal to survive, then you integrate all the tricks slowly.

 </div>